 Through a blend of theoretical and hands on experiences, students gain the knowledge, skills, beliefs and values necessary to meet the Inter-Jurisdictional Practice Competencies and Performance Indicators as set out by the Federation of Massage Therapy Regulatory Authorities of Canada.
 Students also participate in our public clinic and off site agencies, which allows students to assess and treat a diverse patient population.
 This program fosters the development of a well rounded, independent entrance level professional who will be able to meet the demands of a massage therapy practice.

 Note: Applicants following the fast track will apply through OCAS using the major MASF.
-Winter intake is offered as fast track only; Fall intake regular and fast track.
+The Winter intake is offered as fast track only; the Fall intake is offered as regular and fast track.

 - Grade 12 English (C or U)

 - Grade 11 or 12 Biology (C or U), or Grade 12 Exercise Science (U)

 - One other Grade 11 or 12 Science (C or U)

 Applicants must meet minimum averages to receive final acceptance.
 First-year enrolment is limited, satisfying minimum entrance requirements does not guarantee admission.

 Mature students, non-secondary school applicants (19 years or older), and home school applicants may also be considered for admission.
 Eligibility may be met by applicants who have taken equivalent courses, upgrading, completed their GED, and equivalency testing.
 For complete details refer to: www.georgiancollege.ca/admissions/policies-procedures/